About Coin Harvey

 Early Life & Education

-William Hope "Coin" Harvey was born August 16, 1851, in Buffalo, West Virginia.
+William Hope "Coin" Harvey was born on August 16, 1851, in Buffalo, West Virginia.

 He attended Buffalo Academy and briefly studied at Marshall College (now Marshall University).